Fair Housing policies and procedures are absolutely essential no matter how many employees or units your property management company oversees.

 - Should only large property management companies have a policy and procedure program?

 - I am a small property management company.
-Where do I start with a policy and procedure program?
+Where do I start with a Fair Housing policy and procedure program?

 - How do you communicate your policies and procedures to your employees?